Matthew Good: I Miss New Wave: Beautiful Midnight Revisited (2016)

-Something Like a Storm, Moving Walls (2017–2024)
+Something Like a Storm, Moving Walls, Abuse allegations (2017–2024)

 Matthew Good performs in New Westminster during the 2018 Recovery Day Festival in B.C.

 On April 21, 2017, Good released a new song, titled "Bad Guys Win", from his upcoming album.
 A music video for the song was simultaneously released.
 On July 14, Good released the lead single from the album, "Decades", which was also accompanied by a music video.
 In September 2017, the album was announced as being titled Something Like a Storm.
 The album was released on October 20, 2017.

 Good embarked on a co-headline tour across Canada with Our Lady Peace in March 2018.
 On March 27, during a performance in Edmonton, Good collapsed onstage due to pneumonia and was taken to a hospital.
 Good's performance for the next show on the tour was cancelled, but Good returned to the tour on March 30.

 In 2019, Good embarked on his first solo acoustic tour since 2007.
 On October 18, 2019, Good released a new single, titled "Sicily".
 An accompanying music video was released on November 21, 2019.
 "Sicily" is taken from the 15-track album, Moving Walls, that was released in February 2020.